-- Add barcodes to sale prices: With QuickBooks Retail, you can now include sales prices on your product bar codes aside from product name and description.
+- Add barcodes to sale prices: With QuickBooks Retail, you can now include sales prices on your product bar codes in addition to product name and description.
 This allows you to communicate your pricing better to your team and customers.

 - Customize payment receipts: QuickBooks Retail now allows you to edit and customize payment receipts to include your logo and other necessary fields that will reflect your brand.

-In addition to all the usual accounting reports and financial statements like the balance sheet and statement of profit and loss (P&L), retailers will find these useful reports in QuickBooks Retail:
+In addition to all the usual accounting reports and financial statements like the balance sheet and statement of profit and loss (P&L), retailers will find these QuickBooks Retail reports useful:

 - Gross Margin by Inventory Item: This report breaks down the sales of inventory by inventory item and reports the quantity sold, average sales price, COGS, gross margin (or profit), and gross profit percentage.
-This is very helpful in determining which of your products are the most profitable and deserving of the prime floor space, or web placement for online stores.
+This is very helpful in determining which of your products are the most profitable and deserving of prime floor space (or website placement for online stores):

-- Inventory Stock Status by Item: This is very helpful in determining when to reorder inventory.
-It provides, by inventory item, not only the units on hand, on sales orders, and on POs, but also the average weekly units sold.
+- Inventory Stock Status by Item: This is very helpful for determining when to reorder inventory.
+It provides, by inventory item, not only the units on hand, on sales orders, and on POs, but also the average weekly units sold:

 Customer Service and Ease of Use